AibinuolaDamilola/ai-security-defense-lab/defense_lab/README.md

 If you want to contribute a new level, improve an existing scenario, or deepen the content of a current level, open an issue first so we can align on the design before you build.
 Keep all contributions focused on blue team defensive skills — this lab is for defenders.

+Whether you want to sharpen the existing infrastructure or scale the platform, feel free to open a Pull Request (PR) or submit an Issue.

+We highly encourage you to:

+*   **Add New Vulnerabilities:** Introduce modern, real-world cloud or AI-specific attack surfaces to any of the existing levels.

+*   **Add More Levels:** Want to add a Level 4 or Level 5 modeling a new sector (e.g., Biotech RAG poisoning or autonomous EdTech agent hijacking)?
+Build the layout and submit it!

+*   **Improve Existing Features:** Enhance the Streamlit frontend UI/UX, optimize the Docker configurations, or harden background logic matrices.

+*   **Enhance Documentation:** Document advanced testing scenarios, update cheat sheets, or add troubleshooting write-ups to help beginners.

+*   **Fix Bugs:** Patch any unintentional application syntax or environment errors (that aren't part of the core intentional vulnerabilities).

+### How to Contribute:

+1. Fork this repository to your profile.

+2. Create a new branch for your feature: `git checkout -b feature/amazing-new-level`.

+3. Commit your changes: `git commit -m "feat: added data poisoning scenario to level 2"`.

+4. Push to your branch: `git push origin feature/amazing-new-level`.

+5. Open a Pull Request against our master branch for a structural security review.

 ---

 ## Built by HerNetIQ